rfenouil/openvpn-transmission-tinyproxy/README.md

 ### Supported providers

-Bundled providers and config files were removed from this copy of the repository.
+Bundled providers and configuration files were removed from this copy of the repository.

-As opposed to the original concept, the idea here is that the user manually selects and download openvpn (*.ovpn) files and put them in the corresponding volume.
-These files must be 'ready to use' (i.e. it must already contain credentials, while scripts from original repository create them with provided login and password).
+As opposed to the original concept, the idea here is that the user manually selects and download openvpn (*.ovpn) files and put them in a local folder that is mounted as a volume inside container.
+These files must be 'ready to use' (i.e. it must already contain credentials).

-A random configuration will be chosen from files in mounted volume, unless a specific one or a subset is selected on startup (see variable `OPENVPN_CONFIG`).
+A random configuration will be chosen from available files in mounted volume, unless a specific one (or a subset) is selected on startup using a regular expression (see variable `OPENVPN_CONFIGFILE_SELECT_REGEX`).

+Alternatively, the user can provide his NordVPN username and password to get a configuration file automatically downloaded and configured from NordVPN website/API.
+In this case, additional variables can be used to select the best available server based on various parameters (see below).

-## Run container from Docker registry
+## Run container

 The container is available from the Docker registry and this is the simplest way to get it.
-To run the container use this command:
+By default, the container defines the script 'openvpn/start_openVPN.sh' as entry-point (first thing executed on docker start).

+### Command line

+The container could be started using this command (adding eventual modifications of default environment variables using `-e VAR=value`):

 ```
 $ docker run --cap-add=NET_ADMIN --device=/dev/net/tun -d \